CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 });
 ```

-Now we can run the tests again and we get the following:
+Now we can run the tests again and check the test feedback.

 ### Assertion errors